quarantadue/ivy/README.md

+# Warning

+I have forked original project from nicholaskajoh to try some enhancement.
+All modifications I will made will be done to meet my personal need and not intended for general use.
+Nevertheless you can use this software or part of it if you find it useful (at your own risk!)
+Following is the original README from nicholaskajoh.

 # Ivy
 Ivy is an open-source video-based object counting software for tallying pretty much anything (vehicles, people, animals — you name it).